DoubleHelixApp/DoubleHelix-Telegram-BOT/README.md

 The only thing that needs to be configure manually is a secret named `TelegramBOTAPIKey` containing the API Key of the [telegram bot](https://core.telegram.org/bots/tutorial).

 Logging from API Gateway is disabled.
+Logging from Lambda is enabled.

 Configure and deploy with:
 ```bash